Melissa-Cruz/timeline-app-base/readme.md

-Step left  - Refer to checklist in Canvas in Slack
+Step left  - Refer to checklist in

-1. picture series for goal progession - I'll pick home ownership
+1. picture series for goal progession
 2. Make the timeline container card
 3. Need to add the additional pages
 4. Button  and link changing states based on action